SamanthaBooth81/clay_and_fire/README.md

 - The delivery confirmation page image wasn't Loading on the deployed site.
 To fix this I changed the image source to the images [AWS](https://aws.amazon.com/?nc2=h_lg) URL to display the image.

+- Stripe was sending a Server 500 error in the Webhooks, this was an error on Stripes part which I could not control.
+I believe this is fixed now.
+All Webhooks are currently sending as expected.

 # User Feedback

 - Make the price on the Product Card bolder.